sisso/rust-mud/docs/forums.md

+# Team & Relations

+Should be hierarchic.
+A mob belong to a band that belong to a clan that work for a kingdom that just enter in war.

+But for current use case, just don't attack the same type is enough.

+## Sample

+    objects {
+      team_nature_predator {
+        id: 30
+        label: "Team Nature Predators"
+        team: {}
+      }

+      team_nature{
+        id: 31
+        label: "Team Nature"
+        team: {}
+      }

+      team_undead {
+        id: 32
+        label: "Team Nature"
+        team: {}
+      }
+    }

 # CSV

 Csv is much easy to manage multiple entries, add new fields and you can even keep references of static id like HOCON.